CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 - **Note**: This update is backward-compatible with previous versions.

 #### **Version 1.1.1** (2025-03-31)
+- **Updated**:

-- **Updated**: README.md Sample Test Classes with `TestCaseData` Lists' section Sample codes corrected.
+  - README.md Sample Test Classes with `TestCaseData` Lists' section Sample codes corrected.
+  - Small README.md corrections and visual refactorings.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue if you have any suggestions or bug reports.